facebookarchive/connect-js/readme.rst

           name: 'Mu Connect',
           caption: 'A micro Facebook Connect library.',
           description: (
-            'Mu is a small JavaScript library that allows you to harness the ' + 'power of Facebook, bringing the user\'s identity, social graph ' + 'and distribution power to your site.'
+            'Mu is a small JavaScript library that allows you to harness ' + 'the power of Facebook, bringing the user\'s identity, ' + 'social graph and distribution power to your site.'
           ),
           href: 'http://mu.daaku.org/',
         },